ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/fine-tuning/index.md

 frameworks: ["react"]
 ---

-This section describes some of the finer grain tuning you might want to do with your React & ag-Grid application.
+This section describes some of the finer grain tuning you might want to do with your React & AG Grid application.

 ## Avoiding Stale Closures (i.e. old props values)

 A common issue that React hook users will encounter is capturing old values in a closure - this is not unique to React but is a common issue with JavaScript in general, but it is something that is more common when using Hooks.

-An example of this (in the context of using ag-Grid) would be something like this:
+An example of this (in the context of using AG Grid) would be something like this:

 ```jsx
 const KEY_LEFT = 37;